YottaDB/YDBDoc/ProgGuide/commands.rst

 S[ERIAL]
 +++++++++++++++++++++

-The SERIAL keyword indicates that YottaDB/GT.M must ensure the serializability of the transaction.
-Note that YottaDB/GT.M always serializes transactions regardless of the SERIAL keyword.
+The SERIAL keyword indicates that YottaDB must ensure the serializability of the transaction.
+Note that YottaDB always serializes transactions regardless of the SERIAL keyword.
 On a nested TSTART, this portion of the argument is irrelevant.

 +++++++++++++++++++++
 T[RANSACTIONID]=expr